catseye/yoob.js/README.markdown

     (such as an esolang program state or a cellular automaton configuration).
     Can be hooked up to DOM elements in the UI (typically buttons.)

+*   `yoob.SourceManager`, in `yoob/source-manager.js`

+    An object for managing the editing and registering (generally, to a `yoob.Controller`) the textual source of a program or configuration.

 *   `yoob.PresetManager`, in `yoob/preset-manager.js`

     An object for managing a set of "presets" — which, for an esolang, might be example programs; for an emulator, might be ROM images;
     for a control panel, may be pre-selected combinations of settings;
     and so forth.
-Intended to be connected to a `yoob.Controller`, but need not be.
+May be used to populate the source of a `yoob.SourceManager` and/or a `yoob.Controller`,

 *   `yoob.Sprite` and `yoob.SpriteManager`, in `yoob/sprite-manager.js`